HMS-Data-Club/Fall-2022/Session-7/README.md

    knitr::kable(sampleinfo)
    ```
    Would allow you to preview your counts and sample information tables after you load them.

+   We also currently try PCA in two different ways, using `PCAPlot` and using `prcomp` with only the 500 top genes.
+   One nice way to show these kinds of multiple but parallel options is to [use tabs in the report](https://bookdown.org/yihui/rmarkdown-cookbook/html-tabs.html).

    __Remember to periodicly try knitting your code report!__